Amalgam Anosov representations: Examples

 If $\tau_G:G\to \SL_{d(G)}(\R)$ is the Pl\"ucker representation given by Proposition \ref{Plucker}, then Lemma \ref{Pluckeramalgam} implies that each $\tau_G\circ \rho_z$ is amalgam Anosov but not discrete and faithful, hence not Anosov.
-So we obtain the following immediate corollary.
+Therefore we obtain the following immediate corollary.

 \begin{Corollary} There exist infinitely many distinct values of $d$ so that there exists a torsion-free one-ended hyperbolic group $\Gamma_d$ such that $\Out(\Gamma_d)$ is infinite and

 \end{Corollary}